Evolutionary dynamics in repeated optional games: Equilibrium analysis for repeated optional PGGs

 \subsection{Possible endings of game dynamics}

 In the following, we first analyze all possible endings of the game dynamics that a repeated optional PGG has if all individuals adopt the same pure reactive strategy.
-We find that there are at most eight possible endings. \begin{theorem}[Possible endings of game dynamics in a group] In a repeated optional public goods game, if all group members adopt the same pure reactive strategy, the corresponding game dynamics have at most eight possible endings: \begin{itemize} \item [\textbf{1},] persistent (full) cooperation; \item [\textbf{2},] persistent (full) defection; \item [\textbf{3},] persistent (full) opt-out; \item [\textbf{4},] alternating between full cooperation and full defection; \item [\textbf{5},] alternating between full cooperation and full opt-out; \item [\textbf{6},] alternating between full defection and full opt-out; \item [\textbf{7},] cycling from full cooperation to full defection, to full opt-out, and back to full cooperation; \item [\textbf{8},] cycling from full cooperation to full opt-out, to full defection, and back to full cooperation. \end{itemize} \end{theorem} \begin{proof} When all group members adopt the same pure strategy, they take the same action in any given round.
+We find that there are at most eight possible endings. \begin{theorem}[Possible endings of game dynamics in a group] In a repeated optional public goods game, if all group members adopt the same pure reactive strategy and always perfectly implement their actions, the corresponding game dynamics have at most eight possible endings: \begin{itemize} \item [\textbf{1},] persistent (full) cooperation; \item [\textbf{2},] persistent (full) defection; \item [\textbf{3},] persistent (full) opt-out; \item [\textbf{4},] alternating between full cooperation and full defection; \item [\textbf{5},] alternating between full cooperation and full opt-out; \item [\textbf{6},] alternating between full defection and full opt-out; \item [\textbf{7},] cycling from full cooperation to full defection, to full opt-out, and back to full cooperation; \item [\textbf{8},] cycling from full cooperation to full opt-out, to full defection, and back to full cooperation. \end{itemize} \end{theorem} \begin{proof} When all group members adopt the same pure strategy and always implement their actions perfectly (i.e., without implementation errors), they take the same action in any given round.
 That is, in such a group, the only possible game states are $(n,0)$, $(0,n)$, and $(0,0)$.
 In the meanwhile, for any game state, there is one and only one game state that it can transit into, given that all individuals use the same pure strategy.
-Enumerating all possible transitions between these game states, we obtain eight possible group configurations, as shown in Supplementary Figure \ref{Sfig:8dynamics}. \end{proof}
+Enumerating all possible transitions between these game states, we obtain eight possible group configurations, as shown in Supplementary Fig.~\ref{Sfig:8dynamics}. \end{proof}